✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Regional Logistics for Lee

-Our dispatch model connects North Fort Myers, nearby areas like Estero, San Carlos Park, Iona, and the wider Lee County region with local provider coordination for planned and hazardous removals.
-Scheduling and availability can vary by storm volume, access conditions, and the complexity of work near Caloosahatchee National Wildlife Refuge.
+The dispatch model connects North Fort Myers, nearby areas like Estero, San Carlos Park, Iona, and the wider Lee County region with local provider coordination for planned and hazardous removals.
+Scheduling and availability can vary by storm volume, access conditions, and the complexity of the work site.

 Nearby Tree Removal Coverage